 Volleyball teams from across North Alabama compete in our volleyball tournament, hosted at Muscle Shoals High School.

-In a partnership with the United Way of Northwest Alabama, community members and employees collect new, unwrapped toys for local children in the Shoals just before Christmas.
+In a partnership with the our local Marine Corps League, community members, customers, and FMB employees collect new, unwrapped toys for local children in the Shoals just before Christmas.

 Hosted 304 events for local schools, non-profit organizations, universities, and businesses in our First Metro Bank community rooms